Poland Visa – Types, Requirements, Procedure & Fees

 Retired:

-A pension report for the most recent six months is necessary, however consistent revenue raised by the property is occasionally needed as proof for the prior six months.
+A pension report for the most recent six months is necessary; however, consistent revenue raised by the property is occasionally needed as proof for the prior six months.

-What is the Procedure To Get Poland Visa?
+Procedure To Get Poland Visa

 Next, we will discuss all the steps related to getting a Polish visa.
 It is to be noted that the candidate will have to make an in-person visit when filing for any Polish visa.
 Why?
 Because of the fingerprint enrolment process.
-More information concerning the enrolment is mentioned below.
+More information concerning the enrolment is mentioned below:

-Fees Required for Poland Visa Application
+Fees Required for a Poland Visa Application

-Let’s now learn about the fee required when filing for a Poland visa application.
+Let’s now learn about the fee required when filing for a Polish visa application.
 The price for the Polish visa is based on the type of visa you are applying for.
-A Schengen visa and a Long-Term visa(D) costs 80 euros.
+There are some points related to the fee payment that one should always keep in mind:

-• Pay the visa fee and note that you cannot ask for a refund
+• Pay the visa fee, and note that you cannot ask for a refund

 • Complete your payment either through cash or by transfer